U.S. Justice Department backs Google request to use part of U.S.-Asia undersea cable

-WASHINGTON (Reuters) - The U.S Justice Department on Wednesday recommended U.S. regulators approve Alphabet Inc’s (GOOGL.O) request to use part of an U.S.-Asia undersea telecommunications cable.
+WASHINGTON, April 8 (Reuters) - The U.S Justice Department on Wednesday recommended U.S. regulators approve Alphabet Inc’s request to use part of an U.S.-Asia undersea telecommunications cable.

 Google agreed to operate a portion of the 8,000-mile Pacific Light Cable Network System between the United States and Taiwan, but not Hong Kong.